On Parametric Linear System Solving: Previous Work on Parameterized Linear Systems

-Interest in computation of the solution of PLS dates back to the beginning of symbolic computation.
-For instance, one of the first things users have requested of computer algebra systems is the explicit form of the inverse of a matrix containing only symbolic entries\footnote{This is merely an anecdote, but one of the present authors attests that this really has happened.}: the user is then typically quite dissatisfied at the complexity of the answer if the dimension is greater than, say, $3$.
+Interest in computation of the solution of parameterized linear systems dates back to the beginning of symbolic computation.
+For instance, one of the first things users have requested of computer algebra systems is the explicit form of the inverse of a matrix containing only symbolic entries\footnote{This is merely an anecdote, but one of the present authors attests that this really has happened.}: the user is then typically quite dissatisfied at the complexity of the answer if the dimension is greater than, say, three.
 Of course, the determinant itself, which must appear in such an answer, has a factorial number of terms in it, and thus growth in the size of the answer must be more than exponential.
-Therefore the complexity of any algorithm to solve PLS must be at least exponential in the number of parameters.
+Therefore the complexity of any algorithm to solve parameterized linear systems must be at least exponential in the number of parameters.

-An interesting pair of papers addressing the case of only one parameter is~\cite{boyer2014numerical} and~\cite{kaltofen2017early}.
-These papers assume full rank of the linear system---and thus compute the ``generic'' case when in fact there are isolated values of the parameter for which the rank drops---and use rational interpolation of the numerical solutions of specialized linear systems to recover this generic solution.
+An interesting pair of papers addressing the case of only one parameter is~\citep{BoyKal14} and~\citep{KalPer17}.
+These papers assume full rank of the linear system, and thus compute the ``generic'' case when in fact there are isolated values of the parameter for which the rank drops, and use rational interpolation of the numerical solutions of specialized linear systems to recover this generic solution.

-Many authors have sought comprehensive solutions---by which is meant complete coverage of all parametric regimes---through various means.
-One of the first serious methods was the matrix-minor based approach of William Sit~\cite{Sit1992}, which enables practical solution of many problems of interest.
-Recently, the problem of computing the Jordan form of a parametric matrix once the Frobenius form is known has been attacked by using Regular Chains~\cite{Steven} and this has been moderately successful in practice.
-Simple methods and heuristics for linear systems containing parameters continue to generate interest, even when Regular Chains are used, such as in~\cite{Corlesslu2019}.
+Many authors have sought comprehensive solutions, by which is meant complete coverage of all parametric regimes, through various means.
+One of the first explicit methods was the matrix-minor based approach of \cite{Sit92}, which enables practical solution of many problems of interest.
+Recently, the problem of computing the Jordan form of a parametric matrix once the Frobenius form is known has been approached using Regular Chains~\citep{CorMor17}, and this has been moderately successful in practice.
+Simple methods and heuristics for linear systems containing parameters continue to generate interest, even when Regular Chains are used, such as in~\citep{CamMor20}.

-Other authors such as~\cite{weispfenning1992comprehensive}, \cite{lemaire2005regularchains}, \cite{montes2010grobner}, \cite{kapur2013efficient}, and~\cite{montes2018grobner} have tackled the even more difficult problem of computing the comprehensive solution of systems of \emph{polynomial} equations containing parameters, and of course their methods can be applied to the linear equations being considered here.
+Other authors such as~\cite{Wei92}, \cite{LemMaz05}, \cite{MonWib10}, \cite{KapSun13}, and~\cite{Mon18} have tackled the even more difficult problem of computing the comprehensive solution of systems of \emph{polynomial} equations containing parameters, and of course their methods can be applied to the linear equations being considered here.